 The larger the battery capacity, the longer your drone can function in one single charge of it.
 While some small drones are best suited for a 5 or 6 minutes flight, some others can go for as long as 20 minutes or even more.

 Things to consider when choosing drone battery

 It is imperative to have a reliable power source in your drone in order to have a long and uninterrupted flight.
 The one big problem with drone batteries is that they get discharged in 5-20 minutes, but take more than an hour to get charged.
-So, having a few replacement batteries is always useful.
+So, having a few replacement batteries is always useful, and to learn much more about them and how to choose the right one for your drone, we suggest checking out our article about drone batteries.
 Here are some considerations for your drone battery:

 - Battery composition – Drones ideally work on LiPo powered batteries.
 These are much better than the NiCad batteries in the sense that they store large amounts of power and deliver faster.

 - Manufacturer’s battery – Some drones require batteries that are specific to that particular manufacturer.
 This basically makes it difficult to get replacement batteries and thus improves on the manufacturer’s business.

 - Replacement cost – This is an important aspect to consider.
 If you are looking to extend your individual flight times and thus are looking for spare batteries, you need to be aware of the replacement costs.
 Some batteries cost 5% of the total drone cost while some others go as high as 20%.

 - Charging time – One of the biggest hindrances for someone looking for an interrupted flight is the long charging time for the drone batteries.
 This is why it is always better to have drones with long battery life so that the charging does not come into the picture too often.
 But there are ways to overcome this problem.
 For instance, if using a 2 amp charger takes the drone 60 to 90 minutes to get charged, you could use a 6 amp one and get the work done in about half the time.

 How to extend the battery life of your drone?